Grace College is here to help students manage their Student Accounts and provide information about tuition payments.

 Tuition refund policy and withdrawal refund schedule.

-Fall semester bills will be mailed to students' home addresses in mid-July.
+Fall semester bills will be emailed to students in mid-July.
 Payment is due by the first week of August.
 Spring semester statements will be mailed in mid-December.
 Payment is due by the first week of January.
-Students will have a personal log-in to access their student account on the campus portal.
+Students will have a personal log-in to access their student account.
 After the first week (the drop/add period), the online account will reflect the current status.
-Email balances are sent to the student’s Grace email account each month.
-It is the student’s responsibility to keep current on the status of their account and forward this information to parents as needed.
+It is the student’s responsibility to keep current on the status of their account and forward the information to parents as needed.

 Students enrolled in online courses will need to make their own arrangements to rent books from Tree of Life or to purchase books from the textbook retailer of their choice.